United States Copyright Office: Providing Information Services to the Public

 This 2019 video from the Copyright Office explains the value of a public domain and why copyright matters.
 Public outreach is part of the mandate of the agency.

 The Copyright Office provides public information and reference services concerning copyrights and recorded documents.
-The public can keep up on the developments in the Copyright Office by subscribing to the U.S. Copyright Office NewsNet, a free electronic mailing list that issues periodic email alerts to subscribers regarding hearings, deadlines for comments, new and proposed regulations, new publications, and other copyright-related subjects of interest.
+Updates and information regarding developments in the Copyright Office are available through the U.S. Copyright Office NewsNet.

+The official website offers information about new copyright relevant legislation, a list of designated agents under the Digital Millennium Copyright Act (DMCA) and the Online Copyright Infringement Liability Limitation Act (OCILLA), and information about the Copyright Royalty Board (CRB), which established a separate website in 2017.

 Acquiring Mandatory Deposits for the Library of Congress

 In 1870, Congress passed a law that centralized the copyright system in the Library of Congress.
-This law required all owners of copyrights of publicly distributed works to deposit in the Library two copies of every such work registered in the United States, whether it is a book, pamphlet, map, print, or piece of music.
+This law required all owners of copyrights of publicly distributed works to deposit in the Library two copies of every such work registered in the United States.
 Supplying the information needs of the Congress, the Library of Congress has become the world's largest library and the de facto national library of the United States.
 This repository of more than 162 million books, photographs, maps, films, documents, sound recordings, computer programs, and other items has grown largely through the operations of the copyright system, which brings deposits of every copyrighted work into the Library.

 On August 29, 2023, the United States Court of Appeals for the District of Columbia Circuit ruled in Valancourt Books v.
 Garland that the Copyright Office could no longer demand copies of published works under section 407 of the Copyright Act of 1976, which previously allowed the Office to demand 2 copies of any work published in the United States.
 It deemed this section unconstitutional under the "takings clause" of the Constitution.
 This did not affect the Office's ability to collect deposit material through other sections of the copyright law, namely through the deposit requirement associated with copyright registration or through voluntary submission of copies through the Office.

 Duties

 The Copyright Office consults with interested copyright owners, industry and library representatives, bar associations, and other interested parties on issues related to the copyright law.

 The Copyright Office promotes improved copyright protection for U.S. creative works abroad through its International Copyright Institute.
 Created within the Copyright Office by Congress in 1988, the International Copyright Institute provides training for high-level officials from developing and newly industrialized countries and encourages development of effective intellectual property laws and enforcement overseas.

-The website has information about new copyright relevant legislation and a list of designated agents under the Digital Millennium Copyright Act (DMCA) and the Online Copyright Infringement Liability Limitation Act (OCILLA) and information about Copyright Arbitration Royalty Panel (CARP) system of ad hoc copyright royalty arbitrators (now being phased out and replaced by the Copyright Royalty Board).